If you enjoy spending time outdoors or are handy around the yard, you could benefit from having a double-bit ax in your shed.

 It is easy to understand the benefits if you are new to this type of axe.

-A two-sided ax provides versatility that you cannot get from having an ax with only one blade head.
+A two-sided ax provides the versatility you cannot get from having an ax with only one blade head.
 However, as with anything, there are pros and cons.

 Pros: